+As the owners of a gaming app, one must always be aware of the game app revenue and engagement methods.
 Gamers were a niche demographic a decade ago.
-They were mostly young, often male, and willing to spend hundreds of dollars on games, expansion packs, and specialty gear at the time.
+They were mostly young, often male, and willing to spend hundreds of dollars on games, expansion packs, and speciality gear at the time.
 It was a profitable market, but with a small target audience.
 The rise of mobile gaming has resulted in the emergence of a new gamer.
 Today’s market consists of the mom waiting in the school drop-off line, the corporate employee waiting for a meeting to begin, and regular people looking to relax after a long day working.
 The shift in how we play games, as well as the rise of microtransactions, has significantly increased the size and revenue of the gaming industry.

 In a world of microtransactions, app developers are discovering that some users, particularly in emerging markets, are unwilling to pay.
 Rewarded ads, which provide users with a small reward such as coins or an extra life for watching an ad, offer an alternative to IAP payment.

 Additionally generating new revenue, and rewarded ads boost overall engagement.
 Furthermore, people who watch an ad during their first session are up to five times more likely to make an in-app purchase later.